influxdata/telegraf/plugins/inputs/nfsclient/README.md

 Always collected:

 - nfsstat_read
-    - read_bytes (integer, bytes) - The number of bytes exchanged doing READ operations.
+    - read_bytes (integer, bytes) - The number of bytes exchanged doing READ operations.  (sum bytes sent *and* received for WRITE Ops)
     - read_ops (integer, count) - The number of RPC READ operations executed.
     - read_retrans (integer, count) - The number of times an RPC READ operation had to be retried.
     - read_exe (integer, miliseconds) - The number of miliseconds it took to process the RPC READ operations.
     - read_rtt (integer, miliseconds) - The round-trip time for RPC READ operations.

 - nfsstat_write
-    - write_bytes (integer, bytes) - The number of bytes exchanged doing WRITE operations.
+    - write_bytes (integer, bytes) - The number of bytes exchanged doing WRITE operations.  (sum bytes sent *and* received for WRITE Ops)
     - write_ops (integer, count) - The number of RPC WRITE operations executed.
     - write_retrans (integer, count) - The number of times an RPC WRITE operation had to be retried.
     - write_exe (integer, miliseconds) - The number of miliseconds it took to process the RPC WRITE operations.
     - write_rtt (integer, miliseconds) - The rount-trip time for RPC WRITE operations.

-In addition enabling fullstat will make many more metrics available, but description of those is beyond the scope here.
+In addition enabling `fullstat` will make many more metrics available.
+Please see the References for explanations of the the specific fields.
-See references for more details.
+See References for more details.

 #### Tags